How To Make Your Own Cannabis Topicals

 - Stir for 20 to 25 minutes on low heat.

 It’s important to keep the heat low during the oil infusion steps.
-Too much heat will burn the cannabis and fry the good stuff, like cannabinoids and terpenes.
+Too much heat will overheat the cannabis and burn off the good stuff, like cannabinoids and terpenes.

 Customize Cannabis Topicals for Your Needs